 Front speakers are slightly below 30 lbs.
 While A 225 C center channel is 15.40 lbs., an A 25 bookshelf weighs 10 lbs.

-Generally, internal drivers of the acoustic speakers make most of their weight.
+Generally, the internal drivers of acoustic speakers make up most of their weight.
 The cabinets are however very light.